 This Analytics Edge wizard is used to write the results of an analysis to a Google Sheets worksheet.
 It always overwrites the entire sheet.
 It can can be added as a separate macro function, or as an option from the Write to Worksheet wizard.

 Account – select a Google account to use.
 Google accounts are managed in the Options wizard.

-Add – to add a new Google login to the selector, click Add; A browser window will open for you to log into your Google account and accept the permissions request.
-When finished, you will return to Analytics Edge and enter a reference name for that account (Analytics Edge reference names are stored in the workbooks).
+Add – add a new Google account.
+A browser window will open for you to log into your Google account and accept the permissions request.
+When finished, you will return to Analytics Edge.

-Shared with me – show folders that belong to other people and are shared with you.
+Shared with me – show only folders that belong to other people and are shared with you.

 Folders / filter – displays a list of folders for the selected account, filtered by the characters you enter in the filter box.